corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/register.md

   "ext.member.key.1": "value1"
 }
 ```

+These properties will be included in the member's `MemberInfo`.

 {{< note >}}
 Custom properties have a character limit of 128 for keys and 800 for values.
 A maximum of 100 key-value pairs can be defined in a registration context.